Sohail00786/Power-BI-projects/README.md

 ### Data Source

-- International Institute for Strategic Studies. https://en.wikipedia.org/wiki/List_of_countries_by_number_of_military_and_paramilitary_personnel
+- International Institute for Strategic Studies

+   https://en.wikipedia.org/wiki/List_of_countries_by_number_of_military_and_paramilitary_personnel

-- Stockholm International Peace Research Institute https://en.wikipedia.org/wiki/List_of_countries_by_military_expenditures
+- Stockholm International Peace Research Institute

+   https://en.wikipedia.org/wiki/List_of_countries_by_military_expenditures

-- Wikipedia the free encyclopedia. https://en.wikipedia.org/wiki/List_of_countries_by_level_of_military_equipment
+- Wikipedia the free encyclopedia

+  https://en.wikipedia.org/wiki/List_of_countries_by_level_of_military_equipment